19hours/sg-statutes/Acts/Infectious Diseases Act.md

 ### Abatement of overcrowding

-18\.—(1) If, in the opinion of the Director, a building is so overcrowded as to expose the occupants thereof to the risk of infection by an infectious disease, the Director may, by notice in writing, direct the owner or occupier of the building to abate the overcrowding or to close the building or part thereof within the time specified in the notice.
+18\.—(1) If, in the opinion of the Director, a building is so overcrowded as to expose the occupants thereof to the risk of infection by an infectious disease, the Director may, by written notice, direct the owner or occupier of the building to abate the overcrowding or to close the building or part thereof within the time specified in the notice.

+[Act 5 of 2019 wef 25/03/2019]

 (2) Any owner or occupier who fails to comply with a notice given to him by the Director under subsection (1) shall be guilty of an offence.